kundajelab/chipseq_pipeline/README.md

 Taking advandatge of the powerful pipeline language BigDataScript (http://pcingola.github.io/BigDataScript/index.html), ENCODE ChIP-Seq pipelines have the following features:

 ```
-1) One-command-line installation for all dependencies for ChIP-Seq pipeline
+1) One-command-line installation for all dependencies for ChIP-Seq pipeline.
-2) One command line (or one configuration file) to run the whole pipeline
+2) One command line (or one configuration file) to run the whole pipeline.
+3) Starting the pipeline from fastq, bam or tagalign inputs.
-3) Resuming from the point of failure for failed jobs (by comparing timestamps of input/output files)
+4) Resuming from the point of failure.
-4) Automatically optimize parallel jobs for the pipeline
+5) Automatically optimizing parallel jobs for the pipeline.
-5) Sun Grid Engine cluster support
+6) Sun Grid Engine cluster support.
-6) Realtime HTML Progress report to monitor the pipeline jobs
+7) Realtime HTML Progress reports to monitor pipeline jobs.
 ```

 ### Installation instruction (pipelines and their dependencies)

-For Kundaje lab members, all dependencies have already been installed on lab servers.
-Do not run install_dependencies.sh on Kundaje lab servers.
-Take a look at example commands and configuration files (./examples).
+Get the latest version of chipseq pipelines and install dependencies.
 ```
-# get the latest version of chipseq pipelines
 $git clone https://github.com/kundajelab/ENCODE_chipseq_pipeline
 $cd ENCODE_chipseq_pipeline

-# install dependencies
 $./install_dependencies.sh
 ```